tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 console.log(style.color);
 {% endhighlight %}

-The `console.log(style.color)` returns the colour value -- originally specified in hexadecimal -- logging the following line in the developer console:
+The `console.log(style.color)` returns the colour value -- originally specified in hexadecimal as `#FF0000`-- logging the following line in the developer console:

 `rgb(255, 0, 0)`

 ## Greyscale Conversion

-With the necessary colour, CSS, and JavaScript concepts introduced, it's now time to focus on the conversion algorithms.
+With the necessary colour, CSS, and JavaScript concepts introduced, it's time to focus on the conversion algorithms.
 Two methods are presented here, though the second is essentially a tweaked improvement of the first.

 ### The Averaging Method

 Having extracted the RGB value -- in this case a <span style="color:rgb(255,0,0)">red</span> of `rgb(255,0,0)` -- the next step is to convert it to a grey.
 It has been established that greys are an equal mix of red, green, and blue, and for this method all three values are added together then averaged out.
-For example:
+The formula can be expressed as:

 `(red + green + blue) ÷ 3 = grey`